Please review for the most current information about how to find and manage all of your data in Galaxy.

 WARNING Permanently deleted (purged) datasets and histories cannot be recovered by the end user or an administrator.
 The best way to avoid losing important data by accident is to clearly name all important histories and datasets.

 Name a dataset:

 - Click on the pencil icon on the top right of a Dataset to reach the Edit Attributes form.
 A dataset's primary Name, Info , Annotation, and Notes can be adjusted on the first tab, and other metadata attributes can be adjusted on the other tabs.

 - TIP Copying the Galaxy default Name into the "Info: field, then adding in a custom Name is one way to preserve the tool output original Name while still distinguishing one similarly named dataset from another.
 This can be useful when reviewing analysis steps and choosing which datasets to retain and which to remove when an analysis is under review or completed.

 Name a history:

-- Click near the top of the right history pane where the default text Unnamed history is located.
-Enter the new name and and press "enter/return".
+- Click near the top of the right history panel where the default text Unnamed history is located.
+Enter the new name and press "enter/return".

 - From User → Saved Histories, check the histories (one or more) to be renamed, then click on the bottom button Rename.
 On the Rename form, Current Name is on the left, New Name is on the right.
 Edit New Name for each history then click on the button Rename Histories.

 You can search your datasets in a number of ways:

 - Type text into the field (advanced options are described below) and press "enter/return".
 The list of Datasets in the History will change to include only those that match the search term, excluding those that don't.

 - Clear the search by removing the text in the bar and pressing enter, or by pressing the ESC key while the text is highlighted, or by clicking on the "clear search" button on the right side of the bar.